 In short, Congress did not render the statutory right to termination self-defeating by transforming the derivative work "limitation[]" into a sweeping exemption from termination.
 See 17 U.S.C. § 304(c)(6).
 The limitation creates an important, but limited, allowance for the continued utilization of derivative works that had previously been created under the terms of a grant.
 It does not go further and enable the prior recipient of an exclusive grant to prohibit the creation or authorization of any new derivative works.
 Nothing in the statute's text, purpose, or history supports such a counterintuitive result that directly contravenes the basic purposes of copyright law.

 CONCLUSION

-For the foregoing reasons, the Court should affirm the district court's holding that an effective termination causes the right to authorize new derivative works to revert to the author.
+For the foregoing reasons, if the Court reaches the question, it should hold that an author's termination causes the right to make or perform new derivative works to revert to the author.

 Respectfully submitted,